modin-project/modin/docs/development/architecture.rst

     - Uses the Ray_ execution framework.
     - The storage format is `pandas` and the in-memory partition type is a pandas DataFrame.
     - For more information on the execution path, see the :doc:`experimental pandas on Ray </flow/modin/experimental/core/execution/ray/implementations/pandas_on_ray/index>` page.
-- pandas on Unidist (experimental)
+- pandas on MPI (experimental)
-    - Uses the Unidist_ execution framework.
+    - Uses MPI_ through the Unidist_ execution framework.
     - The storage format is `pandas` and the in-memory partition type is a pandas DataFrame.
     - For more information on the execution path, see the :doc:`experimental pandas on Unidist </flow/modin/experimental/core/execution/unidist/implementations/pandas_on_unidist/index>` page.
 - pandas on Dask (experimental)